gilch/hissp/docs/tutorial.rst

 but symbols only exist as a *reader syntax* in Lissp, where they represent the subset of Hissp-level strings that can act as identifiers.

-These symbols in Lissp become strings in Hissp which become identifiers in Python, unless they're quoted, like ``('quote', 'Hello')``, in which case they become string literals in Python.
+Symbols in Lissp become strings in Hissp which become identifiers in Python, unless they're quoted, like ``('quote', 'Hello')``, in which case they become string literals in Python.